KatyaRobinson/100-days-of-code/log.md

 **Today's Progress**: Worked on the "Services" page of the Movement Source Website.
 Cleaned the code by moving JS to a sepate file.
 Moved calendar to the bottom of the "Services" page.
 Made nav stick to the top of the page on scroll, added a logo to the nav-fixed-top.

+**To Do Next** Sidebar nav for the Services page to simply navigate between the different services offered

 **Technology used**: JavaScript, jQuery, Bootstrap

 **Thoughts:** Pleased with the results of my coding hour today.
 Refactoring this code will suck...
 So far my goal is just to make it work, I will worry about pretty code later